 When you prune a peach tree, first remove branches that no longer produce.
 Remember that a peach tree only produces fruit on 2nd year growth (branches that are 1 year old).

 Then, trim any remaining branches to 2/3 of their original length.
 This will stimulate the growth of new wood lower on the tree, where you can reach the fruit.

 Another interesting option is to grow the tree against the side of your house, training and pruning it espalier style.

 For more information, check out this article on pruning peach trees from the Penn State University Extension.

-By now, you have a good idea of when peach trees are mature enough to produce fruit, and what time of year to expect fruit (mid to late summer).
+Now you have a good idea of when peach trees bloom and when they are mature enough to produce fruit and what time of year to expect fruit (mid to late summer).
 You also know a bit more about how to take care of peach trees and how to avoid the problems that can affect your harvest.

 I hope you found this article helpful – if so, please share it with someone who can use the information.

 If you have other types of fruit trees, you might want to check out my article on when a pear tree bears fruit, my article on when a cherry tree bears fruit, and my article on when a fig tree bears fruit.

 If you live in a cold climate, you know that not every fruit tree is going to make it through the winter.
 However, if you choose carefully, you just might be able to find some fruit trees that...